-The configuration "ReferenceElectrode" is loaded on the software as described in Appendix 7.5.1.
+The configuration "ReferenceElectrode" is loaded on the software as described in Chapter 12.
 Three separate measurements (calomel vs. SHE; Ag/AgCl vs. SHE; Ag/AgCl vs. calomel) are performed.
-The electrodes are connected to the switch (17, Figure 7.3.4).
+The electrodes are connected to the switch (17, Figure 7.4).
 The switch is connected to the Cobra4 Mobile-Link, which measures the potential difference between working electrode (WE, red) and reference electrode (RE, blue).
 The blue and black wires connect both branches of the switch to the SHE (platinum electrode).
 The measurements need to be started only once the potential is steady (± 0.2 mV).
 Each measurement stops automatically after 3 minutes.

-Figure 7.3.4: Connection of the cables and switch positions for the three reference electrode measurements: calomel electrode vs. SHE (left); Ag/AgCl vs. SHE (middle); Ag/AgCl vs. calomel electrode (right).
+Figure 7.4: Connection of the cables and switch positions for the three reference electrode measurements: calomel electrode vs. SHE (left); Ag/AgCl vs. SHE (middle); Ag/AgCl vs. calomel electrode (right).

-After all measurements are completed and the data are exported to an Excel file, the hydrogen flow is stopped by closing first the needle valve (not completely, do not force it!), followed by the plug in the cell and the main plug.
+After all measurements are completed and the data are exported to an Excel file, the hydrogen flow is stopped by closing the main plug (14).
 Afterwards all electrodes are rinsed thoroughly with deionized water and stored as found.
 Make sure that the white frits on the tip of the reference electrodes are in contact with the storage solution to prevent drying out.
 Clean the other equipment carefully.